Nexmo/station/_documentation/en/voice/voice-api/guides/ncco.md

 ## About Nexmo Call Control Objects

 The Call event model is asynchronous.
 A static or dynamically created NCCO script provides the business logic for your Call.
-When a Call is placed to your number, Nexmo makes a synchronous request to the webhook endpoint you set as the `answer_url` for your number and retrieves the NCCO object that controls the Call.
+When a Call is placed to your number, Vonage makes a synchronous request to the webhook endpoint you set as the `answer_url` for your number and retrieves the NCCO object that controls the Call.

 The general schema of an NCCO is: